openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 # Trust

 In software systems that require network connectivity, there are at least two parties in the system.
-Generally, there are more and in the case of a Ziti network, there could be thousands.
+Generally, there are more, and in the case of a Ziti network, there could be thousands.
 Between two parties, each time a connection is made, a trust decision is made.
 Should this connection be allowed?
 Mechanisms must be put into place to verify the identity of the connecting party if that question is to be answered.

 One mechanism that might jump out at the reader is a password or secret.
-In Ziti it would be possible to configure the Controller, Routers, and SDK Clients with a secret.
+In Ziti, it would be possible to configure the Controller, Routers, and SDK Clients with a secret.
 Software is easy to deploy with a secret.
 Throw it into a configuration file, point the software at, and off you go!